saratarekg/Trip-Genie/README.md

 - Adding to cart after checkout should remove it from the wishlist  </br>
 - In the checkout the wallet sometimes glitches and doesn't update the wallet to the user properly and may even show negative balance (FE only) </br>
 - Find a different approach for sorting by preferences as it increases the loading per page as it is not done efficiently </br>
-- Advertiser cannot delete/update their activity from outside (all activities).
+- Advertiser cannot delete/update their activity from outside (all activities). </br>
-- The admin should be able to delete any itinerary even if they were not theirs.
+- The admin should be able to delete any itinerary even if they were not theirs. </br>
-- Booking confirmation pop-ups are not consistent.
+- Booking confirmation pop-ups are not consistent. </br>
 - No popup for flagging inappropriate itineraries.
-- All toast messages should be top right instead of having some being bottom right
+- All toast messages should be top right instead of having some being bottom right. </br>
-- Adding an image to a product when updating sometimes causes the product to lag and not update
+- Adding an image to a product when updating sometimes causes the product to lag and not update. </br>
-- Flights, hotels, and transport should be in one component on the homepage.
+- Flights, hotels, and transport should be in one component on the homepage. </br>
-- Graph in admin dashboard takes a long time to load.
+- Graph in admin dashboard takes a long time to load. </br>
-- The color of the 'flag inappropriate' in admin activities is different from itineraries.
+- The color of the 'flag inappropriate' in admin activities is different from itineraries. </br>

 </details>